Welcome to our Schools’ section

-The research also showed that gender and social stereotyping also starts at a very early age.
+The research also shows that gender and social stereotyping also starts at a very early age.
 20 times as many boys aim to have a role in the armed forces or firefighting services compared with girls.
 Over 20 times the number of girls aspired to be involved in the fashion industry compared to boys.
 And less than 1% of children knew about the jobs they aspired to be from someone visiting their school – 45% said TV, film and radio were the biggest factors in their choice.

 3. Different campaigns and projects focused on particular sectors or areas of need that you can take part in

-4. Special employer led projects that take place throughout the year – including employer hosted events and in school workshops
+4. Special employer-led projects that take place throughout the year – including employer-hosted events and in school workshops

 5. Bespoke support from the Primary Futures team to help you to use the system and plan your activities or events

 Watch this video we shot at Bramble Brae Primary School in Aberdeen, which illustrates how engaging with young people about their futures broadens their horizons and breaks down stereotypes that can start as early as the age of six: